Matrixai211/ASR-App/README.md

 # ASR App

-ASR (African Sound Revolution) is a distribution-first music platform combining streaming, artist distribution and direct music commerce.
+ASR (Asap Shimmy Records) is a distribution-first music platform combining streaming, artist distribution and direct music commerce.

 ## Included in this starter
 - Artist Studio